We are proud to support projects inyour local rural community.

-The announcement of the finalists will be listed on the Website on 30 June 2017.
-Entries which do not appear on the list of finalists, will be deemed unsuccessful and will not progress any further. provided by the Promoter in order to be considered for a grant.
-The form must be returned to the Promoter no later than 5:00pm on 4 July 2017.
-If any finalist returns the form after this date, their place shall be forfeited.
+The announcement of the finalists will be listed on the Website on 1st July 2019.
+Entries which do not appear on the list of finalists, will be deemed unsuccessful and will not progress any further.

 For the £1,000 grant category, 10 entries which receive the highest number of votes during the Voting Period, shall be deemed the finalists.

-For the £2,500 grant category, 10 entries which have received the highest number of votes at the end of the Voting Period, shall deemed the finalists.
+For the £2,500 grant category, 12 entries which have received the highest number of votes at the end of the Voting Period, shall be deemed the finalists.

-For the £5,000 grant category, 10 entries which have received the highest number of votes at the end of the Voting Period, shall deemed the finalists.
+For the £5,000 grant category, 20 entries which have received the highest number of votes at the end of the Voting Period, shall be deemed the finalists.

-The Promoter will contact each finalist by email and require the finalist to complete a due diligence form, and it is the responsibility of the person who submitted the application to ensure that the form is completed.
+The Promoter will contact each finalist by email and requires the finalist to complete a due diligence form, and it is the responsibility of the person who submitted the application to ensure that the form is completed.
 It is a condition that each entrant must complete in full the due diligence form as provided by the Promoter in order to be considered for a grant.
-The form must be returned to the Promoter no later than 5:00pm on 4 July 2017.
+The form must be returned to the Promoter no later than 12:00pm on 27th June 2019.
 If any finalist returns the form after this date, their place shall be forfeited.